BabylonJS/Documentation/content/How_To/material/materials_introduction.md

 # Materials
-Materials allow you to cover your meshes in color and texture and they need light to be seen.
-One material can be used to cover as many meshes as you wish.
+Materials allow you to cover your meshes in color and texture.
+How a material appears depends on the light or lights used in the scene and how it is set to react  .

 ## Reactions to light
-Whether the material is a color or a texture there are different ways it can react to light.
+There are four possible ways that a material can react to light.

 1. Diffuse - the basic color or texture of the material as viewed under a light;
 2. Specular - the highlight given to the material by a light;
 3. Emissive - the color or texture of the material as if self lit;
 4. Ambient - the color or texture of the material lit by the environmental background lighting.

-Diffuse and Specular material require a [light source](/features/Lights) to be created.
+Diffuse and Specular material require a [light source](/divingDeeper/lights/lights_introduction) to be created.
 Ambient color requires the ambient color of the scene to be set, giving the environmental background lighting.
 ```javascript
 scene.ambientColor = new BABYLON.Color3(1, 1, 1);
 ```

-5. Transparency - the level that you can see through the material can be set and for images with transparent sections it can be used so that appropriate parts of the material are invisible.
-This requires an _alpha_ property to be set.

 ## Color
 Create a material using